 As part of the Beyond the Border Action Plan commitments, the Canada Border Services Agency (CBSA), Transport Canada (TC) and the United States (U.S.) Customs and Border Protection (CBP) jointly developed the Integrated Cargo Security Strategy (ICSS) to facilitate the movement of secure cargo under the principle of "cleared once, accepted twice."

-- Having the same advance data requirements;
+- Common advance data requirements;

-- Sharing examination results.
+- Shared examination results.

 Montréal Pilot (Marine/Highway)